NSEcho/lateralus/README.md

 __NOTE:__ If you don't provide template path, `templates/sample` will be used.
 If you want to include signature in your emails, provide the path in `signature` inside config file.

+#### Tracking server

+For your own tracking server, you can create the simple web server which will handle get request with `id` as url param or you can use [laserver](https://github.com/lateralusd/laserver).
+It also supports connecting the lateralus `json` report to see exactly who has opened mail.

 ## Example run